7 minute read

 "Offering cryptocurrency rewards can help brands attract and engage with younger audiences, driving richer consumer experiences and increased brand loyalty." —Dan O'Prey, Chief Product Officer at Bakkt

 “Offering cryptocurrency rewards can help brands attract and engage with younger audiences, driving richer consumer experiences and increased brand loyalty," said Dan O'Prey, Chief Product Officer at Bakkt.
 “Our recent survey found that 72% of those who purchased crypto in the past six months are likely to redeem loyalty points for cryptocurrency and about half are interested in earning crypto instead of points.
-Loyalty programmes can be on the leading edge by providing customers with the option to earn rewards or redeem rewards for crypto."
+As a result, loyalty programmes can be on the leading edge by providing customers with the option to earn rewards or redeem rewards for crypto."

 CEO of Global Payments Jeff Sloan anticipates this trajectory as well: Currently, “crypto is mostly a person-to-person trading business."
 However, “there is a role for a digital fiat currency globally."